Bayesian analysis of muon capture on deuteron in chiral effective field theory: Analysis of the theoretical uncertainties

+In order to check if we could improve the emulation, we performed several other tests changing the parameters of the analyses without finding any significant improvement on the statistical tests.
+Despite this, the truncation errors obtained with these other analysis are numerically identical to the one obtained using the parameters shown in the text.

+On the other hand, the credible interval diagnostic test (Figure~\ref{fig:trunc_int}) for all the EMN interactions a compatibility of more than $95\%$ between the truncation error at given order and the prediction at the next one up to N3LO over all the empirical coverage.
+This indicates that at each order the estimated error contains the next order correction.
+Therefore, despite the emulator is not able to pass the statistical tests for each $c_n^I$, the estimate of the truncation error seems to be reliable.

-As for the analysis of the truncation error of the currents, we present in Figure~\ref{fig:spectra_pot} the differential capture rate spectrum computed order-by-order with the relative truncation error for the EMN550 interaction.
-The truncation error on the total capture rate obtained using Eq.~(\ref{eq:GKP}) has been reported in Table~\ref{tab:results}.
+We present in Figure~\ref{fig:spectra_pot} the differential capture rate spectrum computed order-by-order with the relative truncation error for the EMN550 interaction.
+The truncation error on the total capture rate obtained using Eq.~(\ref{eq:tot_err}) has been reported in Table~\ref{tab:results}.
 Once again we have verified, using the EP, that the error arising from the tail of the spectra not analyzed in the Bayesian procedure is negligible.
 The error obtained applying the EP over all the spectrum can be found in Table~\ref{tab:results} between parentheses.